 zone-statistics If yes, the server will collect statistical data on all zones (unless specifically turned off on a per-zone basis by specifying zone-statistics no in the zone statement).
-The default is no. These statistics may be accessed using rndc stats, which will dump them to the file listed in the statistics-file.
+These statistics may be accessed using rndc stats, which will dump them to the file listed in the statistics-file.
 See also Section 6.4.0.1.